The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness: Experimental results on simulated data

+Notable differences emerge at the level of residual dirty images, where MRID-based algorithms and SARA exhibit slight background misestimation (panels (t)-(v)).
+With the same set of denoisers plugged in, the constrained (panels (t) and (x)) and unconstrained (panels (v) and (w)) algorithms yield similar residual images.
+Also, the denoisers trained with OAID tend to preserve data fidelity better than the ones trained with MRID.
+Meanwhile, the residual dirty image of cPnP\textsubscript{BM3D} (panel (s)) is the closest to pure noise in large, smooth regions compared to others, thus maintaining better data fidelity.
+However, its absolute error at relatively brighter and compact structures is also higher than for other algorithms.
+This observation also indicates that faint residual images do not necessarily correlate with accurate reconstruction.

-Figure~\ref{fig:metrics} gives the average SNR and logSNR metrics of reconstructions estimated with various algorithms.
+Fig.~\ref{fig:metrics} gives the average SNR and logSNR estimated with various algorithms.
 On these plots, each point is an average over the 15 inverse problems considered for each observation time, error bars representing the 95\% confidence intervals.
-Both uSARA and SARA optimisation algorithms significantly outperform the baseline CLEAN algorithm and the UNet for the two considered metrics.
-AIRI algorithms improve by 1 to 2 dB over their pure optimisation counterparts uSARA and SARA.
-In each case (both PnP and pure optimisation), the constrained approach performs better than the unconstrained one, particularly on the SNR metric.
-We explain this phenomenon by the good ability of constrained methods to recover high intensity values after fewer iterations than their unconstrained counterparts.
+Both uSARA and SARA optimisation algorithms significantly outperform the baseline MS-CLEAN algorithm and the UNet for the two considered metrics.
+AIRI and cAIRI improve by 1 to 2 dB over their pure optimisation counterparts uSARA and SARA.
+The constrained variants perform better than the unconstrained ones, particularly on the SNR.
+In particular, cAIRI outperforms AIRI.
+We explain this phenomenon by the good ability of constrained methods to recover high intensity values after fewer iterations than their unconstrained variants.

 In Table~\ref{tab:timings}, we give the computational time of the denoising step for different denoisers.
-When executed on a GPU, AIRI denoisers demonstrate a 20-fold increase in inference speed compared to the proximity operator in SARA.
-Conversely, the BM3D algorithm exhibits slow inference, raising doubt on its practicality in iteration intensive algorithms, such as ours.
+When executed on a GPU, AIRI denoisers demonstrate a 20-fold increase in inference speed compared to the proximity operator in SARA and uSARA.
+Conversely, the BM3D algorithm exhibits slow inference, raising doubt on its practicality.
 These results underscore the efficiency of DNN-based denoisers, benefiting seamlessly from GPU acceleration.